web-devkits/webinizer/README.md

 - `npm run serve` to launch the core engine server and start at port 16666.
 - `npm run test` to run the unit tests, see [tests/README.md](./tests/README.md) for details.
-- `npm run lint` to format code with ESLint.
+- `npm run lint-fix` to format code with ESLint.
 - `npm run doc` to generate the Webinizer Extension API document into `./docs`.
 - `npm run swagger-autogen` to generate the swagger specification for server RESTful APIs , see [generate swagger specification](./documentation/api/swagger-spec.rst) for details.